 “Women of color do this every day in ministry,” Zareth said.
 “We are focused on where we step, why we step, for whom we are stepping where … and this gathering is but a moment when we all get to lift our heads and see who else is out there, making their own paths.
 Here we find some solidarity because even if I’m in Puerto Rico and you are in California, seeing you shows me I am not alone in my response to God’s call to be a leader in church.
 And I know I will walk away stronger and more encouraged because I saw you and listened to you.”

 “We’ve seen it in every single session,” Zareth said.
 “I know we will see it again.”

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: Antonio Machado, faith and leadership, jewel mcrae, leadership development for leaders of color, lydia's listening sessions, Racial Equity & Women’s Intercultural Ministries, rev. alexandra zareth, women's leadership development

-Ministries: Intercultural Ministries and Support for Congregations of Color, Leadership Development for Leaders of Color, Women’s Leadership Development and Young Women’s Ministries, Gender & Racial Justice
+Ministries: Intercultural Ministries and Support for Congregations of Color, Leadership Development for Leaders of Color, Women’s Leadership Development and Young Women’s Ministries, Gender, Racial and Intercultural Justice